SushiLab/IMB_Amplicon_Pipeline/README.md

 Again, you can provide the files in any naming/structure you like.
 But we will need to map them to the following format:

-E.g raw fastq files will be mapped to the following structure:
+E.g. raw fastq files will be mapped to the following structure:

 ```
 CLER21-1/0raw/CLER21-1_P019S5_METAB/CLER21-1_P019S5_METAB_R1.fastq.gz